 When one thinks of environmental conservation and open space stewardship, the term “green cemetery” is not likely to come to mind.
 In fact, many Americans know little about green burial (also known as natural burial) even though it’s how most of the world’s population inter their dead.
 A growing trend for U.S. families seeking a final resting place is the return to low impact, eco-friendly burial practices.

 “Other than being permanently preserved land, I can’t imagine a better use for this site,” commented Linda Mead, President and CEO of D & R Greenway Land Trust, at September’s meeting.
 “A green cemetery is the least invasive use of a site next to other conservation lands.
 It is beneficial to wildlife and birds.
-We look forward to working with the Universalist Unitarian Church to ensure this is a very positive presence here in the community.”
+We look forward to working with the Universalist Unitarian Congregation to ensure this is a very positive presence here in the community.”

 Traditional cemeteries can have a negative impact on the environment and even pose a risk of groundwater contamination.
 Concrete grave vaults crack and degrade over time, and toxic chemicals from coffin varnishes, preservatives, and embalming chemicals can leak into the surrounding soil.